 Jig (Casting & Pitching) Fishing on Green Lake

-Green Lake · Minnesota · Midwest
+Green Lake · Wisconsin · Midwest

 A lead or tungsten head with a weed guard, skirt, and soft plastic trailer.
 Fished on the bottom by pitching, casting, or slow-rolling.
 The jig imitates crawfish and bottom-dwelling forage.
 More big bass have been caught on jigs than any other lure category — it's the lure that separates serious anglers.